Hispanic and Latino conservatism in the United States

-Latino Americans make up an increasing share of the United States (U.S.) electorate.
-A record 29 million Latinos were eligible to vote in the 2018 midterm elections, accounting for 12.8% of all eligible voters, a new high.
-They made up an estimated 11% of all voters nationwide on Election Day, nearly matching their share of the U.S. eligible voter population (U.S. citizens ages 18 and older).
+Hispanic and Latino Americans make up an increasing share of the United States (U.S.) electorate.
+While most Latinos identify as Democrats and most Latino elected officials are members of the Democratic Party, there has been an increase in Republican party identification among Latinos and increased numbers of elected Latino Republicans over time.

+Scholars note that Latinos and Hispanics are not a monolithic group.
+Factors such as age, location, income, sex, religion, ethnicity, education, and immigration status can all significantly influence voting factors among Hispanics and Latinos.
+Historically, Cuban Americans in South Florida have been the most prominent Latino Republicans.
+Since the 1960s, the majority of Latino Republican candidates for office have been Cuban Americans.
+Over time, Latino Republicans have become more diverse, no longer being primarily confined to Cuban Americans.

 History

-The U.S. Census indicates that the Latino population of the U.S. is the fastest growing minority group in the country.
-More than 12.8% of eligible voters nationwide are Latino.
+The U.S. Census indicates that the Hispanic and Latino population of the U.S. is the fastest growing minority group in the country.
+More than 12.8% of eligible voters nationwide are Hispanic or Latino.

 20th century

-Prior to the 1950's, Hispanic political affiliation swayed back and forth between the two major parties.
-From the American Civil War to the Great Depression, the majority of American Hispanics, as well as the majority of African-Americans, were Republicans.
-However, following the Great Depression, more Hispanics began to side with the Democratic party, due to Franklin D. Roosevelt and his New Deal agenda.
-Many Hispanics were distrustful of Herbert Hoover and the Republican party, who they viewed as responsible for the economic crash.
+Prior to the 1950s, Hispanic political affiliation swayed back and forth between the two major parties.
+From the American Civil War to the Great Depression, the majority of American Hispanics, as well as the majority of African Americans, were Republicans.
+However, following the Great Depression, more Hispanics began to side with the Democratic party due to Franklin D. Roosevelt and his New Deal agenda.
+Many Hispanics were distrustful of Herbert Hoover and the Republican party, whom they viewed as responsible for the economic crash.

 American Hispanics first began to widely support a Republican candidate, Dwight D. Eisenhower, during the 1952 U.S. presidential election.
 Hispanic World War II veterans were drawn to support Eisenhower due to his service in the war, as well as the belief that he would be able to end the Korean war.
-Other non-veteran Hispanic voters were drawn to Eisenhower, due to his promotion of hard work, freedom, prosperity, and religious spirituality.
+Other non-veteran Hispanic voters were drawn to Eisenhower due to his promotion of hard work, freedom, prosperity, and religious spirituality.
 Hispanic conservatives created groups such as "Latinos con Eisenhower" and pinned political buttons on their shirts stating "Me Gusta Ike".

-In 1980, Republican Ben Fernandez became the first Hispanic to ever run for President of the United States.
-Over the next decade, Ronald Reagan viewed Latino social values as closely related to conservative values, as both tended to place an emphasis on religious faith, family, and hard work.
+In 1980, Republican Ben Fernandez became the first Hispanic ever to run for President of the United States.
+Over the next decade, Ronald Reagan viewed Hispanic and Latino social values as closely related to conservative values, as both tended to place an emphasis on religious faith, family, and hard work.
 Additionally, both groups tended to maintain a strong opposition to abortion and same-sex marriage.
 Reagan often stated that "Hispanics are conservative.
 They just don’t know it.”

+A record 29 million Hispanics and Latinos were eligible to vote in the 2018 midterm elections, accounting for 12.8% of all eligible voters, a new high.
+They made up an estimated 11% of all voters nationwide on Election Day, nearly matching their share of the U.S. eligible voter population (U.S. citizens ages 18 and older).